timthepost/libsplinter/README.md

 > "_I need something like `/proc` but that I can do in user space, preferably
 > without mounting anything new.
 Something like XenStore but no hypervisor ..._"

-There are limits to what a very creative GNU/Linux hacker can do with core utilities and access to `/dev/shm`; Splinter is there to pick up where those tools leave off, and aren't specialized enough to accommodate "hyper scale" lock-free design constraints.
-Splinter is just enough code to make a high-volume / high-traffic sanitized store safe and practical.
+Essentially, Splinter provides _auditable_, _consistent_ and _safe_ access to
+shared memory with no other opinions imposed.

 And, because it was developed specifically _**for LLM workloads**_, like:

-- Caching, combining and feeding output from sanitation workflows
+- Combining and feeding output from sanitation workflows
 - Providing short-term, manageable, auditable and persistent memory capabilities to serverless MCP servers (see [Tieto][3] for a companion project)
-- Providing real-time auditable and replay-able feedback mechanisms for NLP training in assistive-use (cognitive assist for brain cancer survivors),
+- Providing real-time auditable and replay-able feedback mechanisms for NLP training in assistive-use scenarios,
-- Ephemeral caching where mutations need to trigger other reactions.
+- Ephemeral caching where mutations need to trigger or happen as part of other reactions.

-It is designed to (by default) not ever allow old information to leak into new, which is something very innovative for a store that (by primary design) operates in shared memory without persistence.
+Splinter is designed to (by default) not ever allow old information to leak into new, which is something very innovative for a store that (by primary design) operates in shared memory without persistence.
 But: _**not everyone needs "hyper scale LLM levels" of paranoia in their engineering**_, so Splinter gives you a choice: